RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 ____

-#### Once connected to the fake AP created by an evil twin attack the captive portal is not automatically triggered or asked for.
+#### Once connected to the fake AP created by an Evil Twin attack the captive portal is not automatically triggered or asked for.
 What am I doing wrong?

 Once connected to the fake network, most devices and operating systems (Windows, Mac, iOS, Linux, and Android) should automatically populate the captive portal or prompt that a login to the AP is needed.
 But there can be varying factors (OS version and manufacture) why some will not, which may be beyond the control of airgeddon.